-The Auto Close Lots setting under Store Options automatically marks as unsellable any lot or package that reaches zero or negative quantity to help prevent overselling and keep you in compliance.
+The "Prevent Sales When Quantity Reaches 0" setting under Store Options automatically marks as "Not For Sale" any inventory item that reaches zero to help prevent overselling and keep you in compliance.
 Stores in some states should also audit and close packages on a regular basis as part of general inventory best practices.
-Read on to learn more about the distinction between "unsellable" and "closed" statuses, and how the Auto Close Lots setting works.
+Read on to learn more about the distinction between "Not For Sale" and "Closed" statuses, and how the "Prevent Sales When Quantity Reaches 0" setting works.

-A package or lot that is marked unsellable is exactly that: it cannot be sold at the register.
-The act of marking a package or lot unsellable is not reported to the state; rather, it is a tool within Green Bits to help you manage individual packages or lots and prevent budtenders from over-selling.
+An inventory item that is marked Not For Sale is exactly that: it cannot be sold at the register.
+The act of marking a package or lot Not For Sale is not reported to the state; rather, it is a tool within Green Bits to help you manage individual items and prevent budtenders from over-selling.
 This function is available in all markets.

-Turning on "Auto Close Lots" means that Green Bits will automatically mark a SKU unsellable when it is sold down to zero quantity, and it will automatically be removed from the register so budtenders can no longer sell that specific SKU.
+Turning on "Prevent Sales When Quantity Reaches 0" means that Green Bits will automatically mark a SKU Not For Sale when it is sold down to zero quantity, and it will automatically be removed from the register so budtenders can no longer sell that specific SKU.

 If this setting is turned off, Green Bits will allow you to sell any SKU in your inventory regardless of quantity level, dropping into the negatives if the count reaches zero.

 You should now see every SKU/package/lot that was ever associated with the product.
-Find the SKU in question, then click Actions > Mark as Sellable, and adjust quantity as needed.
-The act of marking unsellable, or marking sellable again, is not reported to the state.
+Find the SKU in question, then change the Status to For Sale, and adjust quantity as needed.
+The act of marking Not For Sale, or marking For Sale again, is not reported to the state.
 This is only an internal inventory management tool in Green Bits.

-Note: SKUs that are manually adjusted to zero quantity in the Back Office will not be marked unsellable.
-Only sales performed at the register will result in the SKU being automatically marked unsellable.
+Note: SKUs that are manually adjusted to zero quantity in the Back Office will not be marked Not For Sale.
+Only sales performed at the register will result in the SKU being automatically marked Not For Sale.

 Closing a package (does not apply to Washington stores)